salesforcecli/plugin-packaging/messages/package_version_update.md

 # summary

-update a package version
+Update a package version.

+# description

 Specify a new value for each option you want to update.

-To display details about a package version, run "<%= config.bin %> package:version:display".
+To display details about a package version, run "<%= config.bin %> package version display".

 # examples